HealsCodes/XIPivot/XIPivot.Ashita/resources/README.md

 Please note that adding and removing overlays way after the game launches can have side effects.
 XI will load some DAT files right at the start and then never look at them again (some menu and landscape textures) other DAT files are loaded on-demand and overlay changes are visible once that happens (maps, some menu icons, Mog House and a few other locations)

+## Overlays with sound files / music

+XI is pretty unforgiving when replacing BGW music files at runtime and will crash if you do something stupid.

+**It is not advised to change sound Mods at runtime** **Support for sound / music overlays is considered EXPERIMENTAL**

 ## Limitations